 Diagnosis For Snoring & Sleep Apnea

 If you suspect you have obstructive sleep apnea, your first step is to call our office.
-Our sleep apnea dentists will want to examine your head, neck, and throat.
+Our dentists will want to examine your head, neck, and throat.
 They’ll also refer you to a specialist for sleep testing.

 Most people with obstructive sleep apnea are carrying extra weight.
-As the soft tissues in the back of the throat relax and collapse, air isn’t able to pass through.
+As the soft tissues in the back of the throat relax and collapse, the air isn’t able to pass through.
 When this happens, a person with sleep apnea may wake up suddenly to snort, gasp, or sputter.
 Often, a person with sleep apnea may wake up several times during the night and not remember.